DTU Health Tech

 cat NetMHCpan_eval.tar.gz | tar xzf -

 This will create the directory called NetMHCpan_eval.
 In this directory you will find 12 files.
 10 files (c00?_iedb, c00?_cedar) with training partitions with pathogen epitopes (iedb) or neoepitopes (cedar), and two files (iedb_test, cedar_test) containing evaluation IEDB and CEDAR test data.
-The training partitions were constructed such that there was no 8-mer overlap between the train and test data.
+The datasets were constructed such that there was no 8-mer overlap between the train and evaluation test data.

 Note: the final NetMHCpan-4.2 method available on this webserver was trained on the full IEDB and CEDAR training partitions (included in NetMHCpan_train.tar.gz).